Effective LLM Governance Starts with Infrastructure

 Not everyone on your team needs access to every part of your AI system.
 Implementing role-based permissions is key to preventing misuse and protecting sensitive information.
 By controlling who can use or change the LLM and its data, you create a more secure environment.
 This is a fundamental step in safeguarding your models and ensuring only authorized personnel can make critical changes or handle confidential data.
 It’s a simple but powerful way to reduce risk from the inside out and maintain the integrity of your AI stack.

-Train your team on governance best practices
+Get your team on board with governance training

 AI governance is a team effort.
 It requires getting different departments—from tech and legal to business—to work together.
 Provide regular training to ensure everyone understands their role in upholding your governance policies.
 When your team is aligned and educated on best practices, you build a strong culture of responsible AI that supports safe innovation and reduces risk across the organization.
 This shared understanding is the foundation of a successful and sustainable AI strategy.